hydroGR/evalhyd/__source/cli/subcommands/evalhyd_evald.rst

       The CSV file must feature as many columns as there are time steps in the evaluation period [shape: (time,)].

+.. option:: --seed <INT>

+   An integer value for the seed used by random generators.
+This parameter guarantees the reproducibility of the metric values between calls.

 Examples
 --------